 Hand Tools/Equipment: You may need some hand tools, gardening equipment, snow clearing equipment or tools for your new home.

-There may be hook-up charges and deposits required for appliances and services such as telephone, TV cable, hydro and other utilities.
+Hook-ups: There may be hook-up charges and deposits required for appliances and services such as telephone, TV cable, hydro and other utilities.

 Renovations and Repairs: You may need to do some renovation and/or repairs in your new home.